 - If you are allergic (hypersensitive) to an antibiotic called Lincomycin.

-- If you have any questions, check with your doctor or pharmacist before you start using this medicine.
+- If you have any questions, check with your doctor or pharmacist before using this medicine.

-The Duac Gel can discolor fabrics, including bedding, towels and sheets.
+The Duac Gel can discolor fabrics, including bedding, towels, and sheets.
 Be careful and avoid contact with these materials.
-It can also discolor the hair and can make the skin more sensitive to the harmful effects of the sun.
-Avoid the use of tanning / UV lamps and reduce the time of exposure to the sun.
-Do not exceed the established dose.
+It can also injure the hair and make the skin more sensitive to the harmful effects of the sun.
+Avoid tanning / UV lamps and reduce the time of exposure to the sun.
+Do not exceed the regular dose.

 Check with your doctor or pharmacist before using this medicine if:

-- The patient is under 12 years old or has had regional enteritis , ulcerative colitis or colitis associated with the use of antibiotics in the past .
+- The patient is under 12 years old or has had regional enteritis, ulcerative colitis, or colitis associated with antibiotics in the past.

 - Tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including those bought without a prescription, including herbal products.

-- In particular, tell your doctor or pharmacist if you use: other treatments for acne, including topical medicalized antibiotics or abrasive soaps or detergents, soaps and cosmetics that have a strong drying action, products that contain high concentrations of alcohol or astringents.
+- In particular, tell your doctor or pharmacist if you use: other treatments for acne, including topical medicalized antibiotics or abrasive soaps or detergents, soaps and cosmetics that have an intense drying action, and products that contain high concentrations of alcohol or astringents.

 This is because the Duac Gel used in conjunction with other products can lead to the appearance of cumulative irritation.
 If you are not sure of any of the above, consult your doctor or pharmacist before using this medicine.